saurabhdaware/cross-platform-tools/README.md

       // We call `vite build` multiple times for each platform
       platform: process.env.PLATFORM,
       // This can be any string that is used in filenames.
-      // E.g. something.node.ts and something.client.ts in this example
+      // E.g. something.server.ts and something.client.ts in this example
-      supportedPlatforms: ['node', 'client'],
+      supportedPlatforms: ['server', 'client'],
       lib: {
         entryDir: 'src',
         outDir: 'dist'